- COSPAR capacity building workshops

 The Capacity-Building Workshop (2-13 September 2019)

-The objective of this two-week COSPAR training and capacity building workshop is to teach attendees the basics of ionospheric monitoring and modelling and familiarize the students with the most important online data bases of ionospheric ground and space data and web interfaces to ionospheric models.
+The objective of this two-week COSPAR training and capacity building workshop is to teach attendees the basics of ionospheric monitoring and modelling and familiarize the students and young researchers with the most important online data bases of ionospheric ground and space data and web interfaces to ionospheric models.
 The second week will be a regular International Reference Ionosphere (IRI) Workshop and provide the CBW attendees with an opportunity to learn the latest developments in IRI modelling and regarding the development of a Real-Time IRI model.

 The course includes lectures covering issues related to the equipment and data analysis used to monitor the ionosphere from the ground and from space and the representation of ionospheric parameters in models like the International Reference Ionosphere (IRI).